petecliff/picodelared/README.md

 I made a new version now for a colleague of mine who is heading off to a new role.
 He likes microcontrollers so I made this version for a Pi Pico W and
 Pimoroni's fancy Pico Display.

+There are two display options - full width stripes or a histogram.
+Swapping is manual for now but be nice to add a button one day.
+The Pico display LED is used to shows the grid intensity.

 This is v0.1 - it could do with a bit of work for error handling and maybe status updates on the screen (e.g. NTP failed or getting grid update).
 One day I'll try threading the two timers too (as currently the grid update blocks the time update) or maybe adding a button listener to change the display (e.g. toggle 'tween display_mix_1 and display_mix_2).
 Probably some nicer things to add to the display too - e.g. the percent on the top of the bars.